Gorgeous park that has the Black River as it’s centerpiece and is stunning in the fall.

 Walk toward the small stone pillar, and turn LEFT to start following Windy Ridge (YELLOW).
 This heads steeply and steadily uphill.

-[Shorter: Main (WHITE) goes to the right, take this for an easier and shorter route back.
-Riverside (RED) ends.]
+// Shorter: Main (WHITE) goes to the right, take this for an easier and shorter route back.
+Riverside (RED) ends. //

-2.5 – Make a sharp LEFT to now follow Haki (LIGHT BLUE) downhill.
+Shortly, curve very sharply LEFT to now follow Haki (LIGHT BLUE) downhill.
+[Main (WHITE) continues ahead.]

 2.7 – Veer LEFT, to now follow Wintershine (ORANGE).
 Cross bridge #3, with more cascades.
-Continue following Wintershine (ORANGE) along a ridge, with the river below and off to the right.

 3.5 – Turn RIGHT and follow Main (WHITE) back to the lot.